Tag Archives: article

 I. The Nature and Identity of the Spirit

-The authors argue that the Spirit is a Divine Person, not an impersonal energy.
+The Spirit is a Divine Person, not an impersonal energy.
 They rely on “Triadic” formulas and personal attributes found in the text.

 • Personality of the Spirit: The Spirit has a will (1 Cor 12:11), can be grieved (Eph 4:30), and speaks (Acts 13:2).